Are Property Taxes Fair?

 Property Taxes Fair

 As mentioned, property taxes can disproportionately affect some homeowners.
-Increases in a state’s tax rate can often double or even triple a homeowner’s tax liability, leaving them with no option but to sail their residence or land.
+Increases in a state’s tax rate can often double or even triple a homeowner’s tax liability, leaving them with no option but to sell their residence or land.